loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 *   Only when we write a new language that hides these implementation details form the user can we make real advancements in expressivity.

-*   FlowMatic not a language per se, it's more of a toolbox to author languages.
+*   FlowMatic is not a language per se, it's more of a toolbox to author languages.

 *   But there is still a plan to give it one 'central' or 'default' dialect (ideas for a name welcome) which will be very close to CoffeeScript